Pipetto-crypto/androBox/README.md

 Run winedesktop to start it, it autolaunches Termux X11.
 If it does not, update from Start Menu (Update->Scripts).
 If for some reasons, the X11 server doesn't start, run winedesktop with the -ol option: winedesktop -ol

+If sometimes it doesn't boot or the screen stays black, force close Termux and Termux:X11.
+I will address this in future releases

 # Links and Credits

 Termux: https://github.com/termux/termux-app